-The management and delivery of health services in Nunavut is included in the overall operations of the Department of Health and Social Services (the "Department").
+The management and delivery of health care services in Nunavut is included in the overall operations of the Department of Health (the "Department").
 The Department has a regional office located in each of Nunavut's three regions, which manages the delivery of health services at a regional level.
-These regional offices are located in Pangnirtung (Qikiqtaaluk region), Rankin Inlet (Kivalliq region), and Cambridge Bay (Kitikmeot region).
+These offices are located in Pangnirtung (Qikiqtaaluk region), Rankin Inlet (Kivalliq region), and Cambridge Bay (Kitikmeot region).
 Iqaluit operations are administered separately.

-The delivery of health services in Nunavut is based on a primary health care model; for example visits to family physicians, consultations with nurses or nurse practitioners, and advice received from pharmacists are some common primary health care services.
-There are 24 local health centres in communities across Nunavut, including new regional facilities in Rankin Inlet and Cambridge Bay (with in- and out-patient capacity), one public health facility (Iqaluit), one family practice clinic (Iqaluit) and one hospital in Iqaluit.
-Services based in the Qiqiktani General Hospital include 24-hour emergency services, in-patient care (including obstetrics, pediatrics and palliative care), surgical services, laboratory services, diagnostic imaging, and respiratory therapy.
+The delivery of health care services in Nunavut is based on a primary health care model; for example, visits to family physicians, consultations with nurses or nurse practitioners, and advice received from pharmacists are some common primary health care services.
+There are 24 local health centres in communities across Nunavut, including regional facilities in Rankin Inlet and Cambridge Bay, two public health facilities (Igaluit and

+Rankin Inlet), one family practice clinic (Iqaluit) and one hospital (Iqaluit).
+Services based in the Qikiqtani General Hospital include 24-hour emergency services, in-patient care (including obstetrics, pediatrics and palliative care), surgical services, laboratory services, diagnostic imaging, and respiratory therapy.

 Nunavut's primary health care providers are predominantly family physicians and community health nurses.
 The Department recruits and hires its own nurses and physicians.
-Specialist services are accessed primarily from the Territory's main referral centres in Ottawa, Winnipeg, and Yellowknife.
+Specialist services are accessed primarily from the Territory's main referral centres in Ottawa, Winnipeg, Yellowknife and Edmonton.

-Over one-third of the Department's total operational budget is spent on costs associated with medical travel and treatment provided at out-of-territory facilities.
-Due to the Territory's very low population density and limited health infrastructure, (i.e. diagnostic equipment and health human resources) access to a range of hospital and specialist services often requires residents to travel outside of the Territory.
-The two regional health facilities (Rankin Inlet and Cambridge Bay), as well as the Qiqiktani General Hospital, are enabling Nunavut to build internal capacity and enhance the range of services that can be provided within the Territory.
+More than one third of the Department's total operational budget is spent on costs associated with medical travel (\$64,686,706) and physician and hospital services (\$57,140,612) outside the Territory.
+Due to the Territory's very low population density and limited health infrastructure (i.e. diagnostic equipment and health human resources), access to a range of hospital and specialist services often requires residents to travel outside the Territory.
+The two regional health facilities (Rankin Inlet and Cambridge Bay), as well as the Qikiqtani General Hospital, are enabling Nunavut to build internal capacity and enhance the range of services that can be provided within the Territory.